bdeckard92/dupUT/01-Class-Content/12-SQL/01-Activities/05-Ice-Cream-CRUD/README.md

 ## Hint(s)

-* Use the `?` prepared statement for the UPDATE and DELETE operations.
+* Use the prepared statements for the UPDATE and DELETE operations.